-At an initial assessment, target symptoms are identified.
+During initial assessment, target symptoms are identified.
 A treatment plan is developed that identifies the core deficits and aberrant behaviors, and includes designated interventions intended to address these deficits and behaviors and achieve individualized goals.
 Treatment plans are usually reviewed for medical necessity (defined below) twice annually (frequency dependent upon the controlling state mandate) to allow re-assessment and to document treatment progress.

 A Functional Behavioral Assessment (FBA) may also be a part of any assessment.
-A FBA consists of a.
-Description of the problematic behavior (topography, onset/offset, cycle, intensity, severity)
+An FBA consists of